Film Review – Memento (2000)

-Christopher Nolan has become one of the best directors working today with each of his films becoming an event in recent years.
-Although he’s predominantly known for his work on The Dark Knight Trilogy, he has done arguably better work on other projects in his career, creating a filmography that still does not have a major blemish.
+Christopher Nolan has become one of the best directors working today.
+Each of his films have become events at the theaters in recent years.
+Although he’s predominantly known for his work on The Dark Knight trilogy, he has done arguably better work on other projects in his career, creating a filmography that still does not have a major blemish.
 So that you may expand your knowledge of Christopher Nolan, let’s take a deep look into the film that put him on the map, Memento!
 The following review will be spoiler free.

-Before Christopher Nolan was a household name, he primarily worked in smaller projects, focusing on creating great characters since he had much lower budgets for his films.
-After his first film, Following, was a success in the independent film realm, he quickly tackled his next, and arguably most inventive film, Memento all the way back in 2000.
+Before Christopher Nolan was a household name, he primarily worked in smaller projects.
+He focused on creating great characters since he had much lower budgets for his films.
+After his first film, Following, was a success in the independent film realm, he quickly tackled his next, and arguably most inventive film, Memento.
 It is often noted that Memento was the movie that gave Nolan the opportunity to direct The Dark Knight franchise.

 One thing that I’ve always appreciated about Nolan’s films is that they are all technically brilliant.
-Each one of his films are beautiful to look at, capturing the landscape perfectly while displaying excellent camera work to allow the emotions expressed on screen to ring truly resonant.
+Each one of his films are beautiful, capturing the landscape perfectly while displaying excellent camera work to allow the emotions expressed on screen to be resonant.
 Whatever the budget or setting, Nolan finds inventive ways to tell a story that moviegoers everywhere can latch on to.

 What I Liked